adidas/mvi/docs/README.md

 To use the adidas MVI Library in your application, you need to understand the basic concepts and components of the MVI pattern.

 ## Concepts
 Model: The model represents the state of your application.
-It's an immutable data structure that holds all the information needed to render the UI.
+It's an immutable data structure that holds all the information needed to render the UI.<br>
 View: The view is responsible for rendering the UI and reacting to user interactions.
-It observes the model and updates the UI accordingly.
+It observes the model and updates the UI accordingly.<br>
 Intent: An intent represents a user action or an event that triggers a state change in the model.
-Intents are dispatched to the model, which updates its state based on the intent received.
+Intents are dispatched to the model, which updates its state based on the intent received.<br>
 ## Components
 adidas MVI Library provides the following components to help you implement the MVI pattern: